adaburrows/adaburrows.github.io/content/writing/2022-05-09-h10-optane-recovery/index.md

 I still had files on the computer I wanted off.
 I had been putting off sorting thorugh duplicate files and merging my old organization system with my new one, but it turns out, that is not a good reason to not make a back-up.
 Fortunately, I know enough about the low-level details of what I found to figure out how to get my files off.

 To start, I bought two external M.2 NVME SSD drive enclosures and a new 2 TB SSD.
 I needed to create a backup disk image.
 I also needed space to put the files I wanted saved after I successfully retreived them.
 I also needed a live distro of Linux to use.
-I just so happened to use Kali Linux, but there's plenty to choose from.
+I just so happened to use Kali Linux, but there's plenty of live distros to choose from.

 ## Inspect the drive